dart-lang/language/working/2364 - primary constructors/feature-specification.md

 constructor using `D.named`, and that would fail if we use the approach where it occurs as `new.named` or `const.named` because that particular constructor has been expressed as a primary constructor.

-A variant of this idea, from Leaf, is that we could allow one constructor in a class with no primary constructor in the header to be marked as a "primary constructor in the body".
-This proposal has now been made part of the proposal.

 A proposal which was mentioned during the discussions about primary constructors was that the keyword `final` could be used in order to specify